vimc/montagu-api/spec/spec.md

         "scenario_type": "none"
     }

-## DELETE /scenarios/{scenario-id}/
-Deletes a scenario.
-This is only allowed if the scenario is not associated with any touchstone.

-Required permissions: `scenarios.write`

 ## GET /scenarios/{scenario-id}/responsible_groups/{touchstone-id}
 Returns an enumeration (potentially empty) of modelling groups who are responsible for this scenario in the given touchstone.